 The tools used in the Biogeochemistry Group include a range of analytical, radiotracer, and stable isotope methods that are applied to samples and/or experiments.
-A brief description of the facilities and equipment available for our research in the is given below.
+A brief description of the facilities and equipment available for our research in the Biogeochemistry department is given below.

-- Lance-A-Lot is an benthic observatory that operates autonomously and performs a series of complex tasks.
+- Lance-A-Lot is a benthic observatory that operates autonomously and performs a series of complex tasks.
 The system was developed to understand the dynamic interaction of bottom water currents, sediment transport and benthic exchange processes.

 - Four in situ-pumps for filtering large amounts of water (up to 2000 liter) in situ for collection of adequate amounts organic matter for organic geochemistry, isotope analysis, metagenomics and gene expression.

 - Pump-CTD and mini Pump-CTD system for continuous water sampling throughout the water column (max 300meter depth) that allows high resolution sampling of gradients in the water column as well as sampling of larger amounts of water for i.e. incubations from selected depths, without any contact with the atmosphere (i.e oxygen).

 - Surface multi-core and large gravity core (>1000 kg, 12 cm diameter, 12 m length) sediment sampling systems

 - Delta Plus XP coupled to a Flash EA 112.
 Isotopic ratio mass spectrometer coupled to an elemental analyzer for the analysis of δ13C and δ15N on solid samples.

 - IsoPrime100 combined with a Trace Gas.
 Multicollector isotopic ratio- mass spectrometer for gas analysis of N2, N2O, NO, O2, CH4 and isotopomers on water or gas samples at low (nanomolar) concentrations.